haklein/certabo-lichess/README.md

 ### calibration

-Calibration can be run with the optional "--calibrate" command line argument.
+Calibration (mapping the chip IDs to pieces) can be run with the optional "--calibrate" command line argument.
 Make sure to have the pieces on the correct places.
+If you want to add further pieces to the calibration, use the "--addpiece" argument (e.g. for adding a 2nd pair of queens, or adding multiple sets in different styles).

+## Usage

+Run the python script, and start a game on Lichess that is compatible with the board API (not all speeds are supported, also depending if it is a rated game or not).
+Correspondence games are skipped by default, if you want to play them, use the "--correspondence" argument.

 ## Todo